Balanced Low-Complexity and Flexible Error-Correction List Flip Decoding for Polar Codes: Simulation Results and Discussions

-Fig. 4 shows the FER performance of the D-SCLF-2 (24 undistributed CRC bits) and PC-DSCLF-2 (8 PC bits and 16 undistributed CRC bits), with the same $f_{\beta=0.4}$ and $L=4$.
-Under the same code rate, same amount of check bits, same $L$, and same $T$, we observed that the performance curves of the two algorithms almost overlap.
-Particularly at high $E_b/N_0$, the error correction performance of our algorithm is slightly better than that of D-SCLF-2.
-The reason is that a longer CRC bit may not contribute to a better error correction performance \cite{[16]}.
-This paper does not further investigate the choice of CRC bits since our main goal is to demonstrate that our multi-PC bit scheme does not reduce the error correcting performance of the original method.
+To demonstrate the effectiveness of our hybrid check scheme, we compare the performance of D-SCLF2 and PC-DSCLF2 in Figure~\ref{fig4} and Figure~\ref{fig5}, using the same $f_{\beta=0.4}$.
+Figure~\ref{fig4} presents the FER performance of D-SCLF2 (24 undistributed CRC bits) and PC-DSCLF2 (8 PC bits and 16 undistributed CRC bits), under the same $f_{\beta=0.4}$ and $L=4$.
+Under the same $R$, $L$, $T$, and $n_C$, the performance curves of the two algorithms are almost identical.
+Notably, at high $E_b/N_0$, the FER performance of PC-DSCLF2 is slightly better than that of D-SCLF2.
+This is because a larger number of CRC bits does not necessarily lead to better error-correction performance \cite{[24]}.
+Figure~\ref{fig5} shows the $D$ values of the algorithms presented in Figure~\ref{fig4}.
+Simulation results in Figure~\ref{fig5} indicate that ourhybrid check scheme with $f_{\beta=0.4}$ achieves up to $\frac{19.2-6.9}{19.2}=64.1\%$ average complexity reduction compared to the D-SCLF2 algorithm with 24 undistributed CRC bits, without any degradation in error-correction performance.
+Thus, the proposed hybrid check scheme maintains the error-correction performance of the D-SCLF2 algorithm while significantly reducing its computational complexity.

-Fig. 5 shows the corresponding average cumulative number of paths (CNP) over $\mathcal{A}$ of the algorithms in Fig. 4.
-We utilized the same CNP parameter as \cite{[11]} to measure the computational complexity since the multi-PC bit technique might lead to an early termination in a decoding process.
-For an illustration of the computed method of CNP, we give a simple example: for $PC(512, 256+24)$, the CNP in a standard SCL ($L=4$) decoding algorithm is $2+4\times(256+24-1)$.
-Simulation in Fig. 5 shows our multiple PC bits scheme adopting $f_{\beta=0.4}$ shows up to $\frac{19.2-6.9}{19.2}=64.1\%$ average complexity gain with respect to the D-SCLF-2 algorithm with 24 undistributed CRC bits, without any error-correction performance degradation.

-Thus, our multiple PC bits scheme maintains the error-correction performance of the D-SCLF algorithm while reducing its computational complexity.

-Fig. 6 and Fig. 7 show the FER performance and average CNP of PC-DSCLF-2 algorithm with different flip metrics, respectively.
-Obviously, the curves of PC-DSCLF-2 decoder with the simplified flip metric and PC-DSCLF-2 with the original flip metric almost overlap.
-Therefore, our simplified flip metric eliminates the logarithmic and exponential operations in $f_{\beta=0.4}$, without increasing average CNP and degrading FER performance.
+To demonstrate the effectiveness of our simplified flip metric, we present Figure~\ref{fig6} and Figure~\ref{fig7}, which show the FER performance and $D$ of the PC-DSCLF2 algorithm with different flip metrics, respectively.
+The performance curves of the PC-DSCLF2 decoder with the simplified flip metric and those with the original flip metric are nearly identical.
+Thus, our simplified flip metric eliminates the logarithmic and exponential operations in $f_{\beta=0.4}$, without increasing $D$ or degrading FER performance.